Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Mitigation**: Demonstrator to try to stop the kids putting their fingers in the liquid or splashing it everywhere.
 Demonstrator must ensure eyewash is nearby, and know its location.
 Demonstrators should wear eye protection and avoid rubbing eyes for the duration of the experiment.
 In the event of an accident, call first aider.
 Use eyewash to wash out of eyes if trained and confident to do so.

+If the kids touch the crystals/solution make sure they wash their hands afterwards / avoid it if possible by handling with spoons or by pouring the solution.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6